 4. Sugar Affects Memory

-Certainly SSBs could be doing more harm than good to our physical health, but a recent finding even suggests they could be damaging the memories of kids and teens.
-Drinking SSBs in excess before adulthood leads to metabolic changes, affecting the “brain’s ability to function normally and remember critical information.”
+Certainly SSBs could be doing more harm than good to our physical health, but a recent finding even suggests they could be damaging the memories.
+Drinking SSBs in excess has the potential to change the “brain's ability to function normally and remember critical information.”
 That’s one more reason to cut sugar out of your life!

 One Final Thought

 Sugar can be bad news for our bodies, but sugar substitutes aren’t really that much better.
-The brain perceives artificial sweeteners as overly sweet, and this perception can still lead to overeating, just like the kind mentioned in point three.
+The brain perceives artificial sweeteners as overly sweet, and this perception can still lead to overeating, like we mentioned above.
 So we’re back to square one, it seems.
 With the rising sugar crisis, some have even suggested sugary foods need a warning label.

 What do you think?
 Is cutting sugar a step in the right direction?
 Tell us in the comments.